microsoft/pxt/docs/project-tools.md

   configured documentation page or auto-open README) starts pinned.
 Ordinary block help does not force pinning, and reloading the current project keeps a manual unpin choice.
 The pin is UI state, not shared project content.
-- Up/Down and Home/End navigate the desktop bubble tabs.
-Compact options use Left/Right and Home/End, then Enter/Space to select.
-Collapsing a compact panel returns focus to its bubble if visible, otherwise **…**.
+- Up/Down and Home/End navigate the vertical bubble tabs.
+Horizontal options use Left/Right and Home/End, then Enter/Space to select.
+Collapsing a panel returns focus to its bubble if visible, otherwise **…**.
 Escape closes the panel first; another Escape from its bubble retracts the options.
 - Subtle dotted grips mark the side and bottom resize edges.
 Drag the side to